Nonlinear reconstruction of features in the primordial power spectrum from large-scale structure: Abstract

 \section{Abstract}

-{Potential} features in the primordial power spectrum{, such as oscillatory patterns,} have been searched for in galaxy surveys in recent years, since these features can assist in understanding the nature of inflation and distinguishing {between different scenarios of inflation.
-The null detection to date suggests that any such features should be fairly weak, and next-generation galaxy surveys, with their unprecedented sizes and precisions, are in a position to place stronger constraints than before}.
-However, even if such primordial features once existed in the early Universe, they would {have been significantly} weakened or even wiped out on small scales in the late Universe due to nonlinear {structure formation}, which makes {them} difficult to be directly detected {in} real observations. {A potential way to tackle this challenge} for probing the features is to undo the cosmological evolution, i.e., {using} reconstruction {to obtain an approximate linear density field}. {By employing a suite of large} N-body simulations, we show {that a recently-proposed} nonlinear reconstruction algorithm can effectively retrieve lost {oscillatory} features from the mock galaxy catalogues and improve the accuracy of the {measurement} of feature parameters {(assuming such primordial features do exist)}. {We do a Fisher analysis} to forecast {how} reconstruction {affects the constraining power, and find that it can} lead to {significantly} more robust constraints on the {oscillation amplitude for a DESI-like} survey. {In particular, we compare the application of reconstruction with other ways of improving constraints, such as increasing the survey volume and range of scales, and show that it can achieve what the latter do, but at a much lower cost.}
+{Potential} features in the primordial power spectrum have been searched for in galaxy surveys in recent years since these features can assist in understanding the nature of inflation. {The null detection to date suggests that any such features should be fairly weak, and next-generation galaxy surveys, with their unprecedented sizes and precisions, are in a position to place stronger constraints than before}.
+However, even if such primordial features once existed in the early Universe, they would {have been significantly} damped \Yuhao{in the nonlinear regime} at low redshift due to {structure formation}, which makes {them} difficult to be directly detected {in} real observations. {A potential way to tackle this challenge} for probing the features is to undo the cosmological evolution, i.e., {using} reconstruction {to obtain an approximate linear density field}. {By employing a \Yuhao{set} of} N-body simulations, here we show {that a recently-proposed} nonlinear reconstruction algorithm can effectively retrieve damped {oscillatory} features from \Yuhao{halo catalogues} and improve the accuracy of the {measurement} of feature parameters {(assuming that such primordial features do exist)}. {We do a Fisher analysis} to forecast {how} \Yuhao{nonlinear} reconstruction {affects the constraining power, and find that it can} lead to {significantly} more robust constraints on the {feature amplitude for a DESI-like} survey. \Baojiunew{Comparing \Yuhao{nonlinear} reconstruction with other ways of improving constraints, such as increasing the survey volume and range of scales, this shows that it is possible to achieve what the latter do, but at a lower cost.}